T10Jace/CS352_Project/README.md

 ### Admin Module:

    &nbsp; &nbsp; &nbsp; This module is the heart of our project where an admin can see the list of all patients, Doctors, and appointments.
-As well as the feedback/queries received from the ‘Contact’ page.
+As well as the messages received from the ‘Contact’ page.
 The admin is also the only person(s) with the access to add/remove doctors.
   &nbsp; &nbsp; &nbsp; Log-in to the admin account can be done by toggling into the 'Receptionist' tab of the Home page.
 Fig 1.14 shows the login page for admin.
   &nbsp; &nbsp; &nbsp; `username`: admin, `password`: admin123